Chart Color Schemes

 Health performance in Mount Gambier - West is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mount Gambier - West faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Approximately 49% (~7,519 people) have private health cover, lower than the national average of 55.3%.
+Mount Gambier - West faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is relatively low at approximately 49% of the total population (~7,519 people), compared to the national average of 55.3%.

-Mental health issues affect 9.5% of residents, while arthritis impacts 9.4%.
-About 63.1% report no medical ailments, compared to 65.5% in the rest of South Australia.
-The area has 22.8% (3,498 people) aged 65 and over.
-Health outcomes among seniors present some challenges, despite performing better than the general population in health metrics.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.5% and 9.4% of residents respectively.
+63.1% of residents report being completely clear of medical ailments, compared to 65.5% across Rest of SA.
+The area has a high proportion of seniors, with 22.8% of residents aged 65 and over (3,498 people).
+Health outcomes among seniors present some challenges, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health